rokucommunity/rokucommunity.github.io/src/pages/whats-new/2023-12-December.md

 ## Support a configurable port for SceneGraphDebugCommandController
 <!-- 2023-12-07 (for v2.45.9 released on 2023-12-07), https://github.com/RokuCommunity/vscode-brightscript-language/pull/534 -->

-We have added the ability to override scenegraph debug server port (normally 8080).
+We have added the ability to override SceneGraph debug server port (normally 8080).
 This is mostly useful for port-forwarding or emulator/simulator situations, because Roku devices do not support overriding this port.

 ![image](https://github.com/rokucommunity/vscode-brightscript-language/assets/2544493/8ea98b1c-60cc-4129-a615-b5d4e2893558)